chuymarin/doa-aws-lab/LAB_5.md

   * Add a name for your security group (Ex. sg-fernando)
   * Select your VPC (the one created of Lab #2 )
   * Add a rule for port 3306 and source select the id of your instance security group

+**Create new Public Subnets**
+* Create new public subnet in your vpc and select a different availability zone from the default subnet

 **Launching an RDS MySQL Instance**
 * Go to your AWS Console > RDS Service > Instance > Launch DB Instance